esvelaren/Information-Visualization-Project/README.txt

 3. From the terminal you can mount the bokeh server using the following command: bokeh serve --show main.py

+This needs to be called from the code's root folder.
+All the datasets are zipped are handled by the code in main.py.
+If for any reason the pickle files needs to be rewriting, this can be done by the preprocessing code in dataframes.ipynb jupyter notebook.

 4. At this point a new tab in your browser is created with the dashboard created in the python file.